How to Buy a Suit: The Best Rules to Follow

 Green Double Breasted Suit © Rocketry

-Think About Color and Pattern
+6. Think About Colors and Patterns

 Suits come in a range of colors and patterns, from classic black and navy to bolder shades like burgundy and green.
-Consider the occasion and your personal style when selecting the color and pattern of your suit.
+Consider the occasion and your style when selecting the color and pattern of your suit.
 A solid color suit is versatile and can be worn for many occasions, while a patterned suit can be a bold statement piece.

 How to Buy a Suit: Think About Color and Pattern